MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/app-governance-whats-new.md

 ## App governance October 2022 release

 - **Added insights and remediation for sensitive content**: App governance provides insights and automated remediation capabilities through predefined and custom policies for apps that access content with Microsoft Purview Information Protection labels.
 Enterprise admins now have visibility into the workloads that these apps access and whether they access sensitive data in these workloads.
 With predefined and custom policies, admins are alerted about apps that have attempted to access sensitive data.
 Moreover, app governance can automatically deactivate noncompliant apps.
 - **Expanded coverage to include all non-Graph API apps** - App governance has expanded coverage to secure more apps in your tenant.
-In addition to OAuth apps that use Microsoft Graph API, app governance now provides visibility and protection for all OAuth apps registered on Azure Active Directory.
+In addition to OAuth apps that use Microsoft Graph API, app governance now provides visibility and protection for all OAuth apps registered on Microsoft Entra ID.
 [Learn more about app governance coverage.](/defender-cloud-apps/app-governance-secure-apps-access-non-graph-api)

 ## App governance July 2022 release